hirosystems/platform-template-fundraising-dapp/README.md

 This is a simple crypto fundraising web page built on Stacks.
 It lets people run a campaign to raise funds in STX and sBTC.

+This example app is intended for educational purposes only.
+The provided smart contracts have not been audited.

 ## Development

 To run this app with a Stacks Devnet (private development blockchain environment), follow these steps: